-After updating the firmware, we always advise to reload the configuration by pressing the button Load configuration in the top left-hand corner of the menu.
+After updating the firmware, we always advise to reload the configuration by pressing the button Load configuration, either under the Supported functions options in the app or on the firmware in the top left-hand corner of the menu.

-9. Reset options and status LEDs
+10. Reset options and status LEDs